-It seems like a very, very long time since my month-long raw diet.
-I’d gotten very good at listening to my body’s voice.
-Once again, people were commenting on how ‘healthy’ the food I brought from home was.
-Ah!
-And I had amazing energy.
+Over recent months, I’d gotten very good at listening to my body’s voice.
+People were commenting on how nourishing my food was, how healthy I seemed.
+And Ah!
+I had amazing physical energy.

-The first four days, for me, are always the most difficult.
-Not because of hunger, headache or weakness but due to the emotional energy needed to break free of habits centered around food, like going to the refrigerator out of boredom, random snacking, mindless eating and the annoying habit of leaving the grocery store with more than I ever intended to buy, only to get home and realize that it will take more than a few days to eat everything.
-And I probably won’t even want it by then.
-But the transition phase passes.
+For me, the first four days are the most difficult.
+Not because of hunger, headache, weakness or thirst but due to the emotional energy needed to break free of habits centered around food, like going to the refrigerator out of boredom, random snacking, mindless eating and the annoying habit of leaving the grocery store with more than I ever intended to buy, only to get home and realize that my eyes are indeed bigger than the shrinking ability to stuff myself.
+We are so addicted to food.

 Ramadan is about so much more than food.
-The word translates as “a burning off” – of desire, greed, vanity, gluttony, lust, wrath, envy … sound familiar?
-The fast requires a daily denial of food, water, sex, gossip and all that feeds the physical self, in order to elevate the spiritual self.
-Emphasis is placed on self-restraint, kindness, reflection, humility, gratefulness, good deeds, and creating an environment conducive to purification: whole life wellness.
+The word translates as “a burning off” – of greed, vanity, gluttony, lust, wrath, envy … those all-too-familiar desires.
+The fast requires daily self-imposed restraint from all that feeds the physical (lower) self, in order to elevate the spiritual (higher) self.
+When the physical things are removed, we are left with a sharper focus on introspection, reflection, charity, humility, positive productivity, gratefulness, worship, and the development of an environment conducive to inner purification.

 It never fails that every year, at the very moment I am pondering this powerful integration, someone asks how I can go without food and especially water, all day long .
 Often the inquiry ends with them saying, “I just could never do it”.
 I’ve given this sentiment a lot of thought over the years.
 Oftentimes I’ve explained how it is not really difficult or how we have way more than we actually need or how I am used to it after so many years.